uio-bmi/immuneML/docs/source/galaxy/how_to_classify_immune_repertoires.rst

-Classify immune repertoires
+Train immune repertoire classifiers
 =========================================

+This is the documentation for the 'Train immune repertoire classifiers' Galaxy tool.
-The purpose of the repertoire classification tool is to train machine learning (ML) models to predict a characteristic per immune repertoire, such as a disease status.
+The purpose of this tool is to train machine learning (ML) models to predict a characteristic per immune repertoire, such as a disease status.
 One or more ML models are trained to classify repertoires based on the information within the CDR3 sequences.
 Finally, the performance of the different methods is compared.
+Alternatively, if you want to predict a property per immune receptor, such as antigen specificity, check out the ‘Train immune receptor classifiers’ tool instead.

 Basic terminology
 -----------------

-In the context of ML, the characteristics to predict per repertoire are called labels and the values that these labels can take on are classes.
+In the context of ML, the characteristics to predict per repertoire are called **labels** and the values that these labels can take on are **classes**.
 One could thus have a label named ‘CMV_status’ with possible classes ‘positive’ and ‘negative’.
 The labels and classes must be present in the metadata file, in columns where the header and values correspond to the label and classes respectively.